coughingmouse/p-layout/README.md

 ### Cons

-* If you are not trying to learn a new layout, this will take some, although minimal, time to get used to.
+* If you are not actively trying to learn a new layout, this will take some, although minimal, time to get used to.
+* In situations where you need to type extreme lengths of numerals, left hand is greatly overburdened.
+But in this case, pretty much every layout with every number on the top row is not very fit, so I advise you use a numpad.

 <!--
 ## Motive